 For many families, this spring is more complete because the greatest joy is having a solid home to settle down and build a stable life.

 In their brand-new house, still smelling of fresh paint, the family of Mr. Vuong Mung Hoan, of the Hoa ethnic group, from the Bien Duoi area, couldn't hide their emotions.
 Mrs. Le Thi Hanh (Mr. Hoan's wife) recounted: “Before, our house was dilapidated, and when it rained heavily, everything got soaked.
 We didn't dare to buy decorations for Tet.
-Now, with a sturdy new house, the family feels more secure.
-This Tet, all the children and grandchildren will be home, making it much more joyful.”
+Now that we have a sturdy new house, the family feels more secure.
+This Tet, all our children and grandchildren will be home, making it much more joyful.”

 In 2025, implementing the program to eliminate temporary and dilapidated houses, the Steering Committee for Housing Construction in Vinh Phuoc Ward mobilized various resources to build 671 houses, achieving 100% of the target, with a total cost of nearly 37 billion VND.
 According to Mr. Lam Minh Phung, Vice Chairman of the Vietnam Fatherland Front Committee of Vinh Phuoc Ward, this is a policy with profound humanitarian significance, which the locality has focused on implementing decisively, contributing to helping people stabilize their lives and confidently celebrate the Lunar New Year.